retypeapp/retype/pro/pro.md

 You could use one key now and save the other for a future project or to renew the original project.

-## We have a project with more than 1000 pages, how can we license?
+## We have requirements not covered by Retype Pro, are there other options?

-**Retype Enterprise** license options are available.
+Yes, **Retype Enterprise** license options are available.
 Please send an email to hello@retype.com with the request.

 {{ include "snippets/contact-us" }}